 The cable lock is visible just below the tire on the Yakima Dr. Tray.
 The design left us frustrated and often unable to get the cable out due to its proximity to the tire tray.

 We were so frustrated by the cable lock system that we eventually just used a standalone cable to accomplish the task.
 The bottom line is that the cables do a good job securing bikes once they are deployed, but deploying them is an issue.
+It is also worth mentioning that the integrated cable locks on the Dr. Tray are a great theft deterrent, but they will hardly even slow down a professional or determined bike thief.
+We would suggest adding a burly aftermarket lock to the equation to truly secure your bikes.

 Being one of the lightest hitch racks on the market has its advantages and disadvantages.